Boom Town (film): Production

-MGM had been looking for a project set in the oil fields as a vehicle for Clarke Gable for some time.
+MGM had been looking for a project set in the oil fields as a vehicle for Clark Gable for some time.
 They optioned the short story "The Lady Comes to Burkburnett" in November 1938.

 The actress originally considered for the female lead role was Myrna Loy, for whom the part was written.
 Instead, this became the second, and last, pairing of Colbert and Gable, who had starred together in It Happened One Night.
 Gable and Spencer Tracy had also worked together before, in two other films, San Francisco and Test Pilot.
 Eventually Tracy insisted on the same top billing clause in his MGM contract that Gable enjoyed, effectively ending the pairing, though Tracy and Gable liked each other personally and enjoyed working together.

 The movie was the first Gable made under a new seven-year contract with MGM.
 Tracy, in fact, brooded over his second-billing status during the filming of Boom Town and was reportedly unpleasant to deal with.
 He especially did not get along with either of the female leads.

 Some of the location shooting for the film took place in South Belridge, California.